root-project/root/docbook/users-guide/InputOutput.md

 - Via command line prompt

-- Setting the SPR password file via the option `–P FILE`, i.e. the next line will start the `rootd` daemon using the files `$HOME/.srootdpass2.conf` and `$HOME/.srootdpass2` for SPR authentication:` rootd –P $HOME/.srootdpass2`
+- Setting the SPR password file via the option `-P FILE`, i.e. the next line will start the `rootd` daemon using the files `$HOME/.srootdpass2.conf` and `$HOME/.srootdpass2` for SPR authentication:` rootd -P $HOME/.srootdpass2`

 ### A Simple Session